Nailing the Security Audit with RRCU

 For example, you may have an “IT Essentials” access request policy.
 This policy could have two rules:

-• Rule 2: For everyone else (contractors, 3rd parties) - access requires manager approval
+• Rule 2: For everyone else (contractors, third parties) - access requires manager approval

-Rule allow for configuring pre-approvals and/or complex rule logic based on an extensible set of conditions.
-Ultimately this allows companies to streamline access management process by reducing risk while removing human-in-the-loop approval where unnecessary.
+Rules allow for configuring pre-approvals and/or complex rule logic based on an extensible set of conditions.
+Ultimately, this allows companies to streamline access management process by reducing risk while removing human-in-the-loop approval where unnecessary.

 The baseline rule